 (b) Your program must have a submit button.
 When the submit button is pressed, the screen should be redrawn.
 The input values should still be as entered.
+(They should be "sticky.")
 A story must be presented that uses the contents of the input fields.